strimzi/strimzi.github.io/_posts/2019-11-01-deploying-debezium-with-kafkaconnector-resource.md

 Concretely, Debezium works with a number of common DBMSs (MySQL, MongoDB, PostgreSQL, Oracle, SQL Server and Cassandra) and runs as a source connector within a Kafka Connect cluster.
 How Debezium works on the database side depends which database it's using.
-For example for MySQL it reads the commit log in order to know what transaction are happening, but for MongoDB it hooks into the native replication mechanism.
+For example for MySQL it reads the commit log in order to know what transactions are happening, but for MongoDB it hooks into the native replication mechanism.
 In any case, the changes get represented as JSON events (using a common schema) which are sent to a Kafka.

 It should be apparent, then, that Debezium provides a route for getting events out of database applications (which otherwise might not expose any kind of event-based API) and make them available to Kafka applications.